mosfiqur-rahman/Sorting_Manager/README.md

-# Sorting_Manager
+# Sorting-Manager

-It's a command line Sorting Software
+It's a command line sorting manager for multipurpose usages.